regolo-ai/python-client/README.md

-### Add default key and model to use by default when creating instances of RegoloClient or running static_completions and static_chat_completions
+### Add default key and model to use by default when creating instances of RegoloClient or when running static_completions and static_chat_completions

     regolo.default_key = "<EXAMPLE_KEY>"
     regolo.default_model = "meta-llama/Llama-3.3-70B-Instruct"

+### set full output parameter

+    full_output = False

 ## Use the module